Is Solar Worth It in Wisconsin? (2023 Homeowner's Guide)

 How to Figure Out if Solar Panels are Worth It in Wisconsin

-Solar conversion on the right house in Wisconsin will pay for itself and then save tens of thousands of dollars on energy costs, but it can end up costing money in some cases.
-Below are the metrics to determine if solar will save you money or cost you in the long run.
+Solar conversion on the right house in Wisconsin will pay for itself and then save tens of thousands of dollars on energy bills, but it can end up causing homeowners to lose money in some cases.
+Below are the metrics to determine if solar will actually save you money in the long run.

 What’s Your Home Electricity Consumption?